 But just in case you need a reminder, here are a few things that book-lovers do better:

-Even if we like the film adaptation, most book-lovers take intense mental (or literal) notes on every scene, character, and line of dialogue that's different.
+like the film adaptation, most book-lovers take intense mental (or literal) notes on every scene, character, and line of dialogue that's different.
 We might forget birthdays and keys, but we remember every Ron line that was inexplicably given to Hermione in the movie.
 Same goes for TV shows.
 Don't watch Game of Thrones with me unless you want to hear my lengthy feelings about the changes to the Dorne plot line.
+2 Pull all-nighters

 If the book is good enough, book-lovers have the ability to go for long periods of time without food, sleep, or social interaction.
 All we need is a flashlight and a novel, and we're happy until dawn.
 We might not be great at showing up to work on time the next morning, but we don't let a little thing like sleep deprivation get in the way of reading.

 So what if we miss a stop every once in a while?
 Book-lovers are excellent at shutting out the so-called "real world."
 We might prefer peace and quiet, but in a pinch we can read just about anywhere (which also makes us excellent at avoiding eye contact with strangers).

 4 Keep a well-loved book together by sheer force of willpower

 What some people consider a loose pile of pages, we consider a beloved member of the family.
 Some book-lovers are more precious with their books than others, but all book-lover are naturally gifted at nursing damaged and "well-loved" books through multiple re-reads.
 Tape is a book-lover's best friend.